mynk-tmr/notes/Javascript/1_Beginner.md

 **Conditional stmts**
 - `case: ` tests for *strict* equality ; case can be enum values / string object
-- `switch` is faster -> due to jump table creation during compilation
-- `if-else` is more flexible than switch

 **Loops**
 - `for` evaluates step at end of current iteration